polterguy/polterguy.github.io/plugins/magic.data.common/index.md

     @1:world
 ```

-You can also nest operators, producing paranthesis, and create complex conditions, such as the following
+You can also nest operators, producing parenthesis, and create complex conditions, such as the following
 illustrates.

 ```